harrykimpel/snyk-webhook-subscription/README.md

 - AZURE_DEVOPS_PAT: the Azure DevOps personall access token
 - AZURE_DEVOPS_API_VERSION: the Azure DevOps API version to use, e.g. "7.1-preview.3"

+For more information on how to create work items in Azure DevOps Boards, see this [docs page](https://docs.microsoft.com/en-us/rest/api/azure/devops/wit/work-items/create?view=azure-devops-rest-7.1).

 **Microsoft Teams** messages:

 - MS_TEAMS_WEBHOOK: the webhook connector for your Microsoft Teams channel

+For more information on how to format messages for Microsoft Teams connectors, see this [docs page](https://docs.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/connectors-using?tabs=cURL).

 ## 3. Based on the notifications settings in your Snyk account, you will then be notified of new issues in your repositories